Lab 1: Course Intro & the Very Basics

 Try clicking the Render button just above the quarto-document.
 This will create the HTML5 output file.
 Note!
 You may get a Connection Refused message.
 If so, don’t worry, just close the page to return to the cloud server and find the generated .html file, left-click and select View in Web Browser.

 If you have previously worked with Rmarkdown, then many features of Quarto will be familiar.
-Think of Quarto as the complete rethink of Rmarkdown, i.e. based on all the experience gained, what would the optimal way of constructing an open-source scientific and technical publishing system?
+Think of Quarto as a complete rethinking of Rmarkdown, i.e. based on all the experience gained, what would the optimal way of constructing an open-source scientific and technical publishing system?

 Bio Data Science with a Virtual AI Assistant